axa-ch-webhub-cloud/pattern-library/COMPONENT_VERSIONING.md

 This solution satisfies all of our constraints:

 1. It enjoys cross-browser support because it doesn't use any new mechanisms, and the old, unversioned components are cross-browser ready (if necessary, using polyfills shipped with them).
 1. For components with ShadowDOM, CSS is scoped to the component automatically (using ShadyCSS via lit-element for Internet Explorer).
-For components without it, our components had a component-tag-name prefix in every CSS rule already (just like what ShadyCSS does), and by versioning that prefix scoping is preserved.
+For components without it, our components have a component-tag-name prefix in every CSS rule already (just like how ShadyCSS does it), and, by versioning this prefix, scoping is preserved.
 1. To use the latest version of a component, an application developer just issues the appropriate directive in her package.json dependencies (e.g. `latest` or `^minimumVersion`) and uses the generic component tag name.
 To use a specific version, she likewise fixes the exact version (e.g. `7.0.2`) and uses the versioned component tag name.
 1. To employ user-defined versioning, an application developer employs a PL-provided helper function that accepts a version string.
 1. Our solution stores npm versioning information only in component package.jsons as the single source of truth.
 Making this information available at runtime is automatic and requires no code changes.
-For application authors, code change is as minimal as possible under the user-defined versioning scheme: choose a application-specific unique version string once, call the PL-provided helper function for every component with that unique version!
+For application authors, code change is as minimal as possible under the user-defined versioning scheme: choose an application-specific unique version string once, and call the PL-provided helper function once for every component with that unique version!
-1. Under the user-defined versioning scheme, all PL component names are invariant under npm version changes, so after tests are rewritten once to reference user-defined names like `axa-datepicker-rsv` they do **not** need to be updated everytime a npm version changed.
+1. Under the user-defined versioning scheme, all PL component names are invariant under npm version changes.
+Therefore, after tests are rewritten once to reference user-defined names like `axa-datepicker-rsv` they do **not** need to be updated again every time a npm version changes.

 Getting Practical
 -----------------